vivaria/edisonrul.ing/docs/source/cards/l/lucky-iron-axe.md

 ### Card Rulings

-●This card’s second effect activates in the GY, and starts a Chain.
+*   This card’s second effect activates in the GY, and starts a Chain.
-●This effect will activate if “Lucky Iron Axe” is destroyed by a card chained to its activation.
+*   This effect will activate if “Lucky Iron Axe” is destroyed by a card chained to its activation.